kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 (Draw f)
 ```

 The doubling of statements induced by the three bindings seems worse than is actually the case.
-This is because all the introduced bindings, just like the one for `Draw`, are completely generic.
+This is because all the introduced bindings, just like the one for `Draw`, are completely generic, i.e. do not pertain to the particular plotting problem at hand.
 Thus they could be isolated from the user's code by separating them into an extra Lisp file.
-Taking this generic property of the bindings further, one could imagine that such an extra source file is written before any specific task (like plotting a graph) is undertaken, written either by the user, another engineer or even, as elaborated below, by an automated process.
+Taking this generic property of the bindings further, one could imagine that such an extra source file is written up front, either by the user, another engineer or even, as elaborated below, by an automated process.

 ## From statements to top level expressions